Chinese Tale of the Moon Day

 I don’t think so, Michael.
 Monday/week is part of Christian mythology that regards the world was created by their God in seven days, so the calendar is shaped in a seven-day circle.

-But Chinese calendar is based on the real events on heaven, the movements of the sun and the moon, which are not circled in seven days so there is no concept of the week, let along Monday.
+But the Chinese calendar is based on the real events in heaven, the movements of the sun and the moon, which are not circled in seven days so there is no concept of the week, let alone Monday.

 All Things Chinese: